solerc-dev/js.counter/README.md

 ## About The Project

-The project is a simple counter coded with **_JavaScript, HTML and CSS._**
+The project is a simple counter implemented with JavaScript, HTML, and CSS.

-I decided to give it an aesthetic inspired by the Mario Bros video game, and its functionality is based on adding or subtracting coins.
+I opted to give it an aesthetic inspired by the Mario Bros video game, and its functionality revolves around adding or subtracting coins.

-In each of the actions (increment, decrement, and reset), it emits a characteristic sound from the video game.
+With each action (increment, decrement, and reset), it emits a characteristic sound from the video game.

-It can be incremented and decremented, but never reduced below zero, and with the RESET button, the counter is reset to zero again.
+It can be incremented and decremented but never reduced below zero.
+The RESET button returns the counter to zero.

 ## Let's try it! https://marioscoinscounter.netlify.app/